MaastrichtU-IDS/MIRACLE/README.md

 3. Build and deploy with Docker:

     ```bash
-    docker compose up --build
+    docker compose up --build --remove-orphans
     ```

 4. Sign in and start annotation

     Replace the X with your session name and open http://localhost:8080/?session=X.
     Sign in with the username "prodigy-user" and the provided password.

+5. Enter container to run commands.
+    ```
+    docker exec -it prodigy-dailymed bash
+    ```

 ## List of Annotation Labels
 1. DRUG: The drug name or the active ingredient